th3y3m/product-management-using-signalr-and-entity-framework/README.md

 - **/Hubs:** Contains SignalR hubs for real-time communication.
 - **/Data:** Contains the database context and migration files.

-## Contributing
-We welcome contributions!
-Please fork the repository and submit pull requests.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For any questions or inquiries, please reach out: